 Will spends half the series in high school and half in college.

-In the episode "Money For Nothing" Carlton says he's a pro when it comes to weird gambling combinations and Will remarks "Why does Michael Jackson hang out with the kid from Home Alone?"
+In the episode "Something For Nothing" Carlton says he's a pro when it comes to weird gambling combinations and Will remarks "Why does Michael Jackson hang out with the kid from Home Alone?"
 This looks like a random pop culture joke, but we learn in a Halloween episode that Macaulay Culkin is Carlton's idol.
 Will was probably asking him a legit question.

 In "Six Degrees Of Graduation" Will mentions he has no future in music.
 This could be a reference to the fact that Will Smith started out as a rapper and getting in debt with the IRS actually got him on Fresh Prince.

 Ashley's changedbehavior in seasons 3-6 was more than just her becoming a teenager, but rather due to both Will's influence over her and her jealousy over not being the baby in the family anymore.
 She unintentionally learned from Will that in order to get attention, you need to act out.
 Granted, within the first few seasons, he basically told her that she was allowed to have a mind of her own, which in itself is a great thing to learn, especially at an early age, but given his eventual Flanderization, she was bound to behave like he did.

 "The Young and the Restless" has Phil being very overprotective of his mother and we are left to assume that it's because she had a cold.
 Early next season, it is revealed Phil's father died a year before which would place the former episode about a few months after his dad's death.
 This could explain why Phil was so terrified for his mother, he could've thought the cold could've been an early sign of impending death.